Seattle's Child

 Convenient to: Ballard, Northwest Seattle

-Unless it is raining, this big Sunday street market is crowded, with people sitting on curbs to eat lunches, if they can find a spot between the many buskers.
+Unless it is raining, this big Sunday street market is crowded.
+People sit on curbs to eat lunch if they can find a spot between the many buskers.
+It is open rain or shine.

 University District